okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/log-streaming/index.md

 #### Add AWS EventBridge log stream

-Adds a new `AWS EventBridge` type log stream to your organization
+Adds a new `AWS EventBridge` type log stream to your org

 ##### Request example